pablomateo/MachineLearningMNIST/README.md

 # MLP on MNIST

 This project is part of **Udacity´s Artificial Intelligence Nanodegree Program**.
 Here you will find my personal solution to the challenge.
-I first explain how you can download it and test it.
-Next, I have added Udacity´s original instructions for completing the project.
+The following project can be run using a Local Machine or using an external GPU (Solution provided by **Amazon Web Services** is recommended).
+Next, you can follow Udacitys instructions to install the neccessary dependencies on a local machine or on AWS.

+**Note:** The same environment is used in several projects, so don´t worry about its name (dog).

 --------------------------------------------------------------------------------------------------------